 Thought of by you all day, I think of you.

-Bird song is a classic piece of symbolism.
-In fact it is so classic it could almost be considered a cliché.
+Bird’s song is a classic piece of symbolism.
+In fact, it is so classic it could almost be considered a cliché.
 Duffy of course would know this and I think she uses it here with just a pinch of irony.
 Perhaps then the birds are not symbolic at all and the narrator is just taking in the scenery!
-Either way this is a nice nod to romantic poetry drawing on nature to evoke certain emotions, in this case love.
+Either way, this is a nice nod to romantic poetry drawing on nature to evoke certain emotions, in this case, love.

 Duffy uses a beautiful description here referring to the clouds as a prayer of rain.
-This is a nice nod to the poems religious title and actually in itself is quite a clever collective noun for clouds.
-The end of the line is enjambment and this helps the poems pace, although it is an enjambment line it does not dismiss the rhyming pattern.
+This is a nice nod to the poem’s religious title and actually in itself is quite a clever collective noun for clouds.
+The end of the line is enjambment and this helps the pace of the poem, although it is an enjambment line it does not dismiss the rhyming pattern.

 Here it is perhaps revealed why the narrator is feeling negative.
-I don’t think this line is the narrator addressing the “heavens” but they are once again addressing the poems subject.
+I don’t think this line is the narrator addressing the “heavens” but they are once again addressing the poem’s subject.
 They want to know why they have drifted.
 What is interesting is that the narrator clearly feels partially responsible.
-They don’t say “why have you drifted” they say “why have we drifted” this subtly points to a shared responsibility.
+They don’t say “why have you drifted,” they say “why have we drifted” this subtly points to shared responsibility.

-This quite dramatic.
-Once again this helps cement the idea of the rapture in our head.
-However I think any hint at religious undertones are almost irrelevant.
+This is quite dramatic.
+Once again this helps cement the idea of the rapture in our heads.
+However, I think any hint of religious undertones is almost irrelevant.
 I think this is supposed to point to the idea of a situation that has become really mundane.
 Queuing evokes the idea of waiting.
 It sounds like the narrator and their significant other are in a real bind if that is how dull things have got!
 This is another enjambment line.

 Once again this line helps to cement the previously introduced notion of a really monotonous life.
 The narrator seems to be crying out for excitement.
 What is interesting is in the second part of this line the narrator almost “breaks the fourth war” by addressing the fact that this is a poem.
 Or at least there is a suggestion of this.